GeoscienceAustralia/ptha/propagation/SWALS/examples/README.md

 * uniform_slope_shallow -- This tests the model with steady-uniform-flow in a uniform slope, when the flow is very shallow.

 See [here](./nthmp) for additional tests using the NTHMP benchmark problems, which are also run by the aforementioned validation test script.

+All tests should PASS for the default setup, which largely focusses on the `rk2` solver for the nonlinear shallow water equations and the leapfrog `linear` solver for the linear shallow water equations.
+There are variables controlling the default timestepping [here](../src/shallow_water/global_mod.f90)) which can be changed.
+The tests exercise other solver types in any case - but less thoroughly.

+If you are trying a non-default flow algorithm you should not be surprised if some tests FAIL, perhaps even when the results are ok (this can happen because some PASS/FAIL tests require ad-hoc thresholds to define the boundary between PASS and FAIL, and these criteria can arguably be relaxed).
+In other cases the problem setup might require some adjustments specific to the solver.
+In any case examination of the model outputs and plots will give insight into the model performance.